 12 Blair Street, Te Aro, Wellington

 A vibrant Southeast Asian restaurant, Monsoon Poon serves up the flavours of India, South China, Vietnam, Thailand, the Philippines, Malaysia and Indonesia - all on one menu.
 Most of their dishes are halal, but it's best to check with your server on the day to confirm.

-A favourite in the capital since it opened in 2001, the restaurant’s chilli-hot firecracker chicken is legendary.
 The restaurant has a fun, bustling atmosphere with the chefs doing their thing in the open kitchen in full view of the diners.
 The kitchen stays open until 10pm which makes Monsoon Poon a popular late-night dining option.

 135 Cuba Street, Te Aro, Wellington